conneroisu/nix-playwright-mcp/README.md

 # A Nix Flake for Playwright MCP
-After a bunch of updates and improvements in the Playwright MCP itself, most part of this project has become useless!
+After a bunch of updates and improvements in the Playwright MCP itself, most part of this project became useless!
 This repository only provides a Nix-wrapped version of the Playwright MCP server, with the browser executable set to Chromium from Nixpkgs.
 ## Usage